Waiting so long to return to Disney’s Animal Kingdom in Orlando had nothing to do with being skeptical of traveling during a pandemic.

 Outside of each venue, there were also big signs with QR codes on them that, once scanned, presented the available menu on your smartphone.

-If you don’t have a smartphone or have food allergy concerns, a cashier is available at each location to assist you, but mobile ordering is strongly encouraged.
+If you don’t have a smartphone or have food allergy concerns, a cashier can assist you at each location, but mobile ordering is strongly encouraged.

 The outdoor dining area at Flame Tree had physically distanced tables with every other one having a marker stating that it was reserved for social distancing.